 Between the years of 1760 and about 1840 over 4,000 Acts of Enclosure were enacted by the British Parliament.
 At even so small a rate of magical births as 2-4 a year, given that children as young as 4 or 5 were employed in those factories the dangerous working conditions alone would ensure that their involuntary magical breakthroughs would begin to be noticed.
 And there is only so much of that kind of thing that can be put down to explosions, or mechanical failures.

-As much of the wizarding population of Great Britain at this point who could afford to, lived in the secure enclaves such as Diagon Alley in London and possibly other large towns, or in the all-wizarding village of Hogsmeade.
+As much of the wizarding population of Great Britain at this point who could afford to, lived in the secure enclaves such as Diagon Alley in London and possibly similar counterparts in other large towns, or in the all-wizarding village of Hogsmeade.
 The rest were scattered across the countryside, generally in areas without close neighbors, or even more generally clustered in proximity to only a handful of semi-magical villages.

 For security’s sake, both the wizarding importers’ consortium (which I propose was formed to supply the needs of the newly secluded wizarding world) and the Ministry of Magic would have actively made it their business to monitor the trends in Muggle society over the previous century.
 Whereas in the rural communities of the early 18th century a magical breakthrough might pass without a significant number of witnesses, a breakthrough in a factory would be witnessed by many, and it would be talked about.
 It might have taken the wizarding observers a few years to realize just what was going on, particularly since most of it would have been going on up in the Midlands, rather than in London, but once they did, the matter would have been one of great concern to the people in charge within the Wizengamot.
 The wizarding world’s continuing secrecy could only be maintained so long as there were no wizards performing magic in the full sight of Muggles.
 And, obviously, that was no longer the case.